WWuzzy/cl-cryptominisat/README.md

 Theoretically, it should work with other Common Lisp implementations as well as operating systems.
 No such tests were performed, though.

-## Prerequisities
+## Prerequisites

 The library `libcryptominisat5` should be installed on your system.
+Also, the Common Lisp packages "cffi" and "cffi-libffi" need to be available (you can install them via Quicklisp).

 ## Example usage